 In his day job, Shane is a successful media and communications professional.
-He has served as editor/content manager for a number of print and digital publications, including roles as Editor-in-Chief of NZME’s education and health publishing division and Managing Editor at Medical Forum.
-He now works in digital communications.
+He has served as editor for a number of print and digital publications, including roles as Editor-in-Chief of NZME’s education and health publishing division and Managing Editor at Medical Forum.

 Aside from writing, Shane has been a qualified martial arts instructor, with black belts in Iga-Ryu Ninjutsu and Sports Chanbara.
 He was also the New South Wales and Australian Chanbara Grand Champion.
 The name Jiraiya (lit.
 “Young Thunder”, after the legendary ninja Jiraiya) was bestowed upon him in his youth by Ninjutsu Grand Master Kazuo Crando Saito.
 Shane occasionally fights with swords in his spare time—when he’s not writing and editing.

 He also enjoys other creative hobbies such as playing the guitar and photography.

 Shane was born and raised in southern Sydney, Australia.
 He lived for many years in Perth, Western Australia and Wellington, New Zealand, but he recently returned to his old home town to revisit the ghosts of his past.